 As a young Cambodian chef cooking local food, Mengly’s success has been rapid, although not surprising, considering his good-looking plates with their grids of sauce and licks of colour, and delicious flavours to boot.
 I’ve been eating at Pou since it opened, taking my Cambodia culinary tour groups there and often including it in the bespoke itineraries I craft for clients, so in some ways I feel like a proud aunty.
 I can’t wait to see what he does next.

 As with the women from Embassy, I sat down to chat to chef Mengly earlier this year for our DestinAsian magazine story on New Cambodian Cuisine.
 Below, you’ll find the out-takes from that interview.
+For more interviews with chefs from Cambodia and beyond see our Local Knowledge series of interviews with local experts and insiders from around the world.

 The Cambodian Chef Cooking Local Food For People Who Travel for Food – Meet Chef Mork Mengly